 The Lady always had a thing for those of Nammoran’s blood, from the Firstborn on down.
 Rumor had it that she’d bedded most of them and for once, rumor nailed it dead on.
 She got to Nammoran early on, when he was searching for the perfect location to found Nammovalle and had Belecontar light the way to the bend in the River Daraling in exchange for his favors.

 The way Kandol told it, Elras was her favorite.
 Kandol admitted to being with the Lady often and if I ever questioned any of his fish stories, Velora backed him up.
-Fate, and the Balance, had brought them together.
+Fate, and the Balance, had brought Elf lord and goddess together.
 They were working towards the same goal and too many late nights at the office led to the inevitable.
 With Kandol and Celetran, it was all fun and games and both of them understood that.
 With Elras, there was more to it, even though she was a goddess.
 Elras had that effect on everyone he met.
 No one spent time with Elras without being changed in some way.
 She even took him to Belecontar to live with her for a while.
 When he returned, he carried a gift in his pocket – a diamond from the Mere of Gems that one day he’d affix to Caerycal’s pommel.
-Unfortunately, his wife, Tildienne, wasn’t nearly as understanding as Velora and Elras was in the doghouse a long time.
+Unfortunately, his wife, Tildienne, wasn’t nearly as understanding as Velora, and Elras spent a long time in the doghouse.

 Kandol more than sensed Elras’s death, he saw it in a vision.
 Then Elras’s gift passed to Kandol and he became an Earthmage able to fuse song and sorcery.
 His flexed his arcane muscles and his aura grew bright, impressing the Harnae and arousing their curiosity.
 Until that moment, Kandol had been a priest and could channel in the Stones with the best of them, but outside the Stones he’d heard nothing.
 No longer.
 Now he was an Earthmage and the grove was bursting with earthsong.
 The Harnae couldn’t hear it, they were born deaf to it, but the evidence was standing right in front of them.